1602/compound/docs/sources/markdown/extension-api.md

 - kontroller
 - seedjs

-Some of this modules still loaded from core, but in future everything will be moved to `config/autoload`.
-That means, every part of compound could be replaced with another module, which should follow common API.
+Some of the modules still loaded from core, but in future everything will be moved to `config/autoload`.
+It means that every part of compound can be replaced with another module that should follow common API.